Is the customer always right? Customer service expert Derek Williams answers this and other important customer service questions

-Customers will not tolerate bad service any more from a small country than they would from a large country.
-If anything, the customer's perception might be that a small country should be able to give better service than a large country.
+Customers will not tolerate bad service regardless of where they come from.
+If anything, the customer's perception might be that a small business should be able to give better service than a large one.
 Isn't that why, as customers, we often prefer to deal with small suppliers rather than the multi-national giants?

 This is true.
 Some owners/managers have this attitude.
 It is usually very short-sighted and fundamentally wrong.
 But unless they are faced with extremely difficult circumstances they are unlikely to change.
 It's unfortunate for them and for their customers.

 There is a solution to this problem and it starts with leadership.
 Show me a leader with vision and I'll show you great service.